Salzburg and Surroundings

 In the fall of 1773, when Wolfgang was 17 — and his family was flush with money from years of touring — the Mozarts moved here from their cramped apartment on Getreidegasse.
 The exhibits are aimed a bit more toward the Mozart connoisseur than those at Mozart's Birthplace, but the place comes with a good introductory video, is less crowded, and includes an informative audioguide.
 The building itself, bombed in World War II, is a reconstruction.

 This huge 1,000-seat beer garden within a monk-run brewery in the Kloster Mülln, is rustic and raw.
 On busy nights, it's like a Munich beer hall with no music but the volume turned up.
 When it's cool outside, enjoy a historic indoor setting in any of several beer-sloshed and smoke-stained halls (one of which is still for smokers).
-On balmy evenings, it's like a Renoir painting — but with beer breath and cigarette smoke — outdoors under chestnut trees.
 Local students mix with tourists eating hearty slabs of grilled meat with their fingers or cold meals from the self-serve picnic counter, while children frolic on the playground kegs.
 Waiters only bring beer; they don't bring food — instead, go up the stairs, survey the hallway of deli counters, grab a tray, and assemble your own meal (or, as long as you buy a drink, you can bring in a picnic — many do).
 For dessert — after a visit to the strudel kiosk — enjoy the incomparable floodlit view of old Salzburg from the nearby Müllnersteg pedestrian bridge and a riverside stroll home.

-If you're driving between Salzburg and Hallstatt, you'll pass two luge rides operated by the same company.
-Each course is just off the road with easy parking, and the ride up and down takes about 10 minutes.
-The one in Fuschl am See (closest to Salzburg) is half as long and cheaper.
-The one in Strobl near Wolfgangsee is a double course, and more scenic with grand lake views.
+If you're driving between Salzburg and Hallstatt, you'll pass two luge rides operated by the same company; each course is just off the road with easy parking.
+The one in Fuschl am See (closest to Salzburg) is a little cheaper, and takes about 10 minutes for the ride up and down.
+The one in Strobl near Wolfgangsee is about twice as long, and more scenic, with grand lake views.

 Catholic church and bone chapel